arquillian/arquillian-testrunner-spock/readme.txt

  @Inject
  AccountService service

- def "transferring between accounts should result in account withdrawl and diposit"() {
+ def "transferring between accounts should result in account withdrawal and deposit"() {
       when:
       service.transfer(from, to, amount)